ElTinmar/VideoReader/README.md

 full quickly, there may be an initial speed up, but the producer won't be using many CPU cycles anyway
 - TO TEST Running the consumer processing code on the GPU when possible can yield a significant speed-up
 - TO TEST You may need parallel producers (read several video chunks at the same time) if you are doing some very light processing (e.g. just counting the number of frames)
+- TO TEST Hyperthreading ?
+On hyperthreaded processors, it looks like peak performance is reached for OMP_NUM_THREADS = num physical cores.
+Popular wisdom tends to advise against hyperthreading

 General advice